rochefort/serie_a_bot/README.md

 serie_a_bot
 ===========

-tweetter bot of Serie A decisions.
+twitter bot of Serie A decisions.